ethanh6/Interactive-Lab-Hub/final_project/2048/README.md

 Player credit: Kristjan Tomasson

-> Hope you enjoy the video and thank you for this semester!
+> Hope you enjoy the project and thank you for this semester!